Tresorio/nvidia-oc/README.md

 ```

 where `CORE_CLOCK` and `MEM_CLOCK` are your desired clock offsets in MHz.
 0 means no offset = default clock.

+These overclock values are not saved and will be reset when you reboot your machine.
+If you need the settings to persist, you can use an init script or systemd service to run nvidia-oc after boot.

 ## Build